shri36386/RISC-V-on-FPGA-for-High-school/README.md

 RISCV

   * RISC stands for Reduced Instruction Set Computer.
-  * RISC V is a open standard Instruction Set Architecture (ISA) used for designing computer processors.
+  * RISC-V is a open standard Instruction Set Architecture (ISA) used for designing computer processors.
   * A CPU requires instructions to function.
-RISC V is a set of basic nstructions a processor can understand.
+RISC-V is a set of basic nstructions a processor can understand.

 ISA